suyuan945/HairNet/README.md

 * **Note: this implementation only accounts for position loss and curvature loss.**
 * The arguments of training are mode and project path.
 * An example bash to run this programme: ```python src/main.py --mode train --path '/home/albertren/Workspace/HairNet/HairNet-ren'```
-* Weights of Neural Network(about 3.0GB) will be saved in the subfolder 'weight' per 50 epochs.
+* Weights of Neural Network will be saved in the subfolder 'weight' per 5 epochs.
 * Log will be saved in Log.txt per 100 batches.
 * Hyperparameters are all setted according to the paper of HairNet.
-Epoch: 500
+Epoch: 100 (origin: 500)
 Batch size: 32
-Learning rate: 1e-4(after 250 epochs divided by 2)
+Learning rate: 1e-4(divided by 2 per 5 epochs, we change this setting according to our experiment)
 Optimization: Adam

 ## Test